AStrangePotato/Scrapyard/README.md

 ![IMG_1678](https://github.com/user-attachments/assets/6803fb5c-b8ff-4513-8f8d-1ca9ab3d0534)

 A relay controlled through an arduino is used to toggle the lightbar on and off.
+Using arduino's 3.3Volt to control the relay, and 5.5 to provide voltage to the bulb.

 ![IMG_1680](https://github.com/user-attachments/assets/fb21ae14-24f6-4afe-9fae-953b6aa5527f)